 Members of the Dolan Family, for purposes of Section 13(d) of the Securities Exchange Act of 1934, as amended, including trusts for the benefit of the Dolan Family, collectively beneficially own all of the AMC Networks outstanding Class B Common Stock and own less than 2% of the AMC Networks' outstanding Class A Common Stock.
 Such shares of the AMC Networks Class A Common Stock and Class B Common Stock, collectively, represent approximately 66% of the aggregate voting power of AMC Networks' outstanding common stock.
-Members of the Dolan Family are also the controlling stockholders of Cablevision Systems Corporation and its subsidiaries ("Cablevision"), The Madison Square Garden Company ("MSG") and MSG Networks Inc. ("MSG Networks").
+Members of the Dolan Family are also the controlling stockholders of The Madison Square Garden Company ("MSG") and MSG Networks Inc. ("MSG Networks").
+Prior to June 21, 2016, members of the Dolan Family were also the controlling stockholders of Cablevision Systems Corporation ("Cablevision")